For each function, find (a) ƒ(2) and (b) ƒ(-1). See Example 7. ƒ ... | Study Prep in Pearson+

 1

-Understand that the function ƒ is given as a set of ordered pairs, where the first element in each pair is the input (x-value) and the second element is the output (ƒ(x)).
+Understand that the function ƒ is given as a set of ordered pairs, where the first element of each pair is the input (x) and the second element is the output (ƒ(x)).

 To find ƒ(2), look for the ordered pair where the first element is 2.
-Identify the corresponding second element in that pair, which represents ƒ(2).
+The second element of that pair will be the value of ƒ(2).

 To find ƒ(-1), look for the ordered pair where the first element is -1.
-Identify the corresponding second element in that pair, which represents ƒ(-1).
+The second element of that pair will be the value of ƒ(-1).

-If the input value is not found in the set of ordered pairs, then ƒ at that input is undefined for this function.
+Write down the values you found for ƒ(2) and ƒ(-1) explicitly, matching the function's output to the given inputs.

-Write down the values of ƒ(2) and ƒ(-1) based on the pairs found or state that the value is undefined if the input is not present.
+Verify that the inputs 2 and -1 exist in the function's domain (the set of first elements in the ordered pairs) to ensure the function is defined at those points.

 Verified video answer for a similar problem: